sebastian-heinz/lowl_audio/README.md

 LowL Audio
 ===
-Low Latency Audio - aims to provide audio playback - work in progress
+Low Latency Audio - Framework for solving audio tasks

-## Disclaimer
-This readme is a draft and subject to change, it represents my current state of thinking, notes and ideas.
-- no audio expert
-- just learning c++

 ## Goal
-Providing audio output is quite difficult, one needs to parse sound files, process the samples so they can be consumed by the driver and lastly implement the audio driver for each platform.

-All of these tasks are somewhat solved but I still find it challenging to put it all together.
-This project aims to use exiting 3rd party libraries to solve the hard problems and put them together into a framework, that provides a complete audio pipeline out of the box with extensibility in mind.
+This project aims to use exiting 3rd party libraries and combine them into an audio framework.

-The aim of this project is to be the glue between moving parts and provide:
-- common audio format parsing
+- audio format parsing
 - sample conversation
 - playback
 - unix/osx/win support
-- easy to understand/reason about code
+- easy to reason about code
-- MIT licensed and only utilize libraries that are compatible with MIT license
+- only utilize libraries that are compatible/comparable with MIT license
-- this library should focus on being the "glue" by utilizing open source projects
-- it should be designed in a modular way
+- modular

-  - custom audio frame extraction support (dr_wav.. etc are just plug and play modules)
+## Features
+- .wav / .mp3 / .flac parsing to AudioFrames
-  - custom driver
+- audio playback
-  - etc
+- sample rate conversion
+- mixer that combines multiple input sources
+- sample bit depth converter

+## Requirements
+- all operations are performed over float32 audio frames
+  - input files via the `AudioReader` are converted to float32 audio frames
+  - `AudioFrame`s that have been generated through algorithms require to be in float32 format

 ## Classes
+brief overview of the included classes

 ### AudioStream
 - a endless stream of audio data, AudioFrames can be pushed into it and read from. once a frame is read it is gone from the stream.